gitmahin/Tips-Tricks-Tools/Developer_Tools/Pieces for Developers/Pieces_for_Developers.md

 ![alt text](</Screenshot (43).png>)

 ### 4. Choose your download location and save it.
-After completing the download click the file
+After completing the download click on the file

 ![alt text](</Screenshot (44).png>)